-11.1 WR-1 Level Control (All nX models) - The WR-1 is a dual potentiometer remote volume control designed to fit in a standard wall electrical box, and is wired to the amplifier back panel Euroblock connector labeled "CH (1-4) Remote DC Level" using four conductor wire.
+11.1 WR-1 Level Control (All nX models) - The WR-1 is a dual potentiometer remote volume control designed to fit in a standard wall electrical box, and is wired to the amplifier back panel Euroblock connector labeled "Remote DC Level".
 If wiring a custom potentiometer other than the WR-1, connect +5V from the remote level control Euroblock connector to the potentiometer's CW pin, GND to the CCW pin, and the channel under control to the wiper.
 Do not connect the WR-1 remote level control ground to any other external grounds.